twostickes/MK14WAVwrite/README.md

 However this WAV file is free of noise, distortion, motor speed errors.

 The chose IDE is Code::Blocks 20.03 and use project file MK14WAVwrite.cbp.
-Code output is a windows .exe file and includes command line options.
+Code output is a windows .exe file and includes command line options ie at ..\bin\Debug\MK14WAVwrite.exe
+.bat files can be created to rename files eg out.wav to duck_0f12.wav

 information about the WAV file format from